 - Indoor pool - Meeting room availability: This one is totally optional, but it helps to have a "home base" for your team to gather for meals, between game hangouts.
 When blocking rooms for your team, request a meeting room for the nights you'll be staying.
 This keeps the kids out of the hallways and the noise to one area.
-Hotels much prefer this
+Hotels would much rather this than noise complaints.